Home ยป Recipes ยป side dishes

 Tips + Modifications

-Feel free to omit the maple syrup if you would like more of a savory dish or if you would like your squash less sweet.
+Personalize your squash: Feel free to omit the maple syrup if you would like more of a savory dish or add cayenne pepper for some heat.

-Once the squash cubes are completely cooled, place them in an air-tight container with a lid and into the fridge.
-They will last for up to 5 days.
+Once the squash cubes are completely cooled, place them in an airtight container with a lid and into the fridge.
+They will last for 3-5 days.

-Oven Roasted Butternut Squash is an easy and delicious side dish that's sweet, and savory and bursting with flavor.
-The caramelized squash will pair perfectly with a variety of holiday meals.
+This Sweet and Savory Oven Roasted Butternut Squash recipe is a delicious and simple side dish that's sweet, savory, and bursting with flavor.
+The caramelized squash will pair perfectly with a variety of holiday meals, like Thanksgiving dinner.
 It's healthy, versatile, and mouth-watering.

 Servings: 3 cups